A guide to EV charging in the public sector

 Ownership and accessibility

-On the private side, chargers are limited to specific users, such as tenants in a residential building, employees at a workplace, or fleet vehicles.
-Because private chargers have controlled access, they often require less upkeep and offer more predictable usage patterns.
+On the private side, stations are limited to specific users, such as tenants in a residential building, employees at a workplace or fleet vehicles.
+Because private stations have controlled access, they often require less upkeep and offer more predictable usage patterns.

 Regulations and permits

-Public charging points require approval from government agencies, city planners and sometimes utility providers to ensure they meet safety and zoning regulations.
+Public charging stations require approval from government agencies, city planners and sometimes utility providers to ensure they meet safety and zoning regulations.
 This process can take time and varies across different regions.

 Revenue and payment models